 - I do not have a lot of money, so I do not need to plan for my estate.
 It is a common misconception that estate planning is only for wealthy people.
 Most people do have some things of value, even if it is not of monetary value.
 You can plan for who gets sentimental items in your will as well.
 Also, estate planning can cover things outside of finances like medical directives so that you have a say in your healthcare should you become in capacitated.

 - I do not need a lawyer because I can find a template for a will online.
 It is true that there are templates for a will online, however they may not be legally binding since each state has different laws.
 Or, the will may be a great template for someone, but it does not protect the things that you care about.
-That is why it is usually a good idea to discuss your will with a Bergen County, NJ estate planning lawyer to make sure you are actually making a document that is legally binding and that it is the best option for what is important to you.
+That is why it is usually a good idea to discuss your will with an estate planning lawyer to make sure you are actually making a document that is legally binding and that it is the best option for what is important to you.

 - If I pass away without a will, my estate will automatically go to my next of kin.
 This is usually the case, however it varies by each state.
 And while it sounds straightforward, it can quickly get complicated.
 For instance, if you and your spouse pass away in a tragic accident and you have children, chances are they will get your assets, but if you have not determined a guardian, the state will decide that for you.
 There are many scenarios that complicate the notion of everything simply going to your next of kin.